-Most items in the CHIS 2005 had only closed-ended response options, so coding of openended responses was not needed.
+Most items in the CHIS 2007 had only closed-ended response options, so coding of openended responses was not needed.
 The survey had a number of other-specify questions, however, that required coding of narrative text strings recorded by interviewers.
 Other-specify questions had specific response categories but also allowed for text or values to be typed into an "other" category.
 For example, question AA5 in the adult extended interview asked respondents "And what is your Latino or Hispanic ancestry or origin?
-Such as Mexican, Salvadoran, Cuban, Honduran - and if you have more than one, tell me all of them."
+Such as Mexican, Salvadoran, Cuban, Honduran -- and if you have more than one, tell me all of them."
 An "other" category was available for responses that fell outside the list of categories that were read as a part of the question.
-Additional questions with an "other" category from the CHIS 2005 adult extended interview included;
+Additional questions with an "other" category from the CHIS 2007 adult extended interview included;

 - racial/ethnic ancestry (AA5, AA5A, AA5E, AA5E1),

 - tribal names (AA5B, AA5D),

-- how breast cancer was found (AB60),

 - sexual orientation (AD46),

 - country of birth (AH33, AH34, AH35),

 - languages spoken at home (AH36),

 - place visited for health care (AH3),

-- health insurance coverage items (AI15, AI15A, AI17A, AI45, AI45A, AI36, AI24),

-- women's health (AR13), and

-- child/adolescent health insurance coverage items (CF7, CF18, IA18, CF29, IA29).